 Best food on Isla Holbox

-On Mexico’s little paradise island, you will find countless restaurant and cafes.
+On Mexico’s little paradise island, you will find countless restaurants and cafes.
 Some are very present, others more hidden in a side road.
 Here a few food recommendations.

 Breakfast is not included in your hostel?
 This French bakery offers everything what you crave for after getting out of bed.
 From nice coffee to huge fruit platters and fresh croissants – you will be served well for sure.